tutek1/DTLabs/02_Player/lab02.md

 ## Basic Player Input Pt.1
 Duration: hh:mm:ss

-Now we know how to move the player on a given axis by manually by setting it in the **inspector**, let's make it so that it responds to **W,A,S,D** instead.
-Almost all games respond to the player's input and in this section we will look at how to gather the input from the player.
+Now we know how to move the player on a given axis by manually setting it in the **inspector**, let's make it so that it responds to `W,A,S,D` instead.
+Almost all games respond to the player's input and in this section we will look at how to **gather the input** from the player.

 ### Adding actions and keys to the Input map
+Input in Godot is handled with **input actions**.
+Each action should correspond to a type of input you want to detect.
+For example: Jumping will be its own action "jump" and in a 2D game it can be triggered by `W` or `SPACE`.
+This way we don't have to remember what keys are set for each action, we just have to remember, what action we want to check for.
+It also allows us to change/add keybindings easily without writing code.

-You can follow this video or the step by step below to add the keys we want to listen for.
+You can follow this video or the step by step below to add the keys and actions we want to listen for.

 <video id=xlwMBYhpBUE></video>

 1. On top left panel click on **Project**.
 2. Click on **Project Settings**.
-3. Switch the tab (if not the already) to **Input Map**.
+3. Switch the tab (if not there already) to **Input Map**.

 Now we are in the input map.
 Here you can add all the actions and keys the game should be listening for.
-An action should correspond to a type of input you want to detect.
-For example: Jumping will be its own action "jump" and in a 2D game it can be triggered by `W` or `SPACE`.
-This way we don't have to remember what keys are set for each action, we just have to remember, what action we want to check for.
-It also allows us to change/add keybindings easily without writing code.

 1. Click on the text input box with **Add New Action** text.
 2. Let's start with moving right.
-Write `right` in the box and press the **+ Add** button.
+Write `right` in the text box and press the **+ Add** button.
-3. Now click the **+** next to the newly added action.
+3. Now click the **+** button next to the newly added action.
-4. Now press the key that you want the player to press to move right (I suggest `D`)
+4. Now **press the key** that you want the player to press to move right (I suggest `D`)
 5. Press **Ok**

 This way we added the action `right`, which will be responsible for moving the player right, with the keybinding of `D`.
 Please continue in the same way and add actions `left`, `forward`, and `backward` with the corresponding keys.
 The result should look like this: